 ALIMA is a humanitarian medical aid organization based in Dakar, Senegal.
 ALIMA is dedicated to continuous quality improvement in medical care in humanitarian contexts and carries out scientific research to improve access and outcomes in these settings.
 ALIMA is building a culture of innovation in health care delivery.
 Since its creation in 2009, ALIMA has treated over 2 million people, conducted 56 programs in 13 countries, and launched more than 10 research projects.
 ALIMA and its partners have embarked on several research studies to evaluate/determine the health impact of different interventions or packages of interventions, including research on the cost, effectiveness, and cost-effectiveness of innovative child health and nutrition service packages in Africa, aiming to build the evidence base to convince policy and decision makers in nutrition, health, and finance to begin scaling up these approaches.

 Pharos is working with the Yale School of Public Health and the Harvard School of Public Health to test these hypotheses using data from two randomized control trials (RCTs) in Niger and the Democratic Republic of Congo (DRC) supplemented with data from operational pilot studies in Burkina Faso, Niger, and Mali.
 Pharos will estimate the comparative resource use from a health sector perspective, focusing on the cost of nutritional supplementation products, outpatient clinical care, hospitalizations, and supply chain management.
 The team will use decision-analytic modeling to estimate the expected health outcomes and costs of operating an acute malnutrition program at scale, comparing OptiMA to the standard national protocol.

-Phase 2 (November 2020-April 2021): The team will use the model to estimate cost-effectiveness analysis of OptiMA compared to standard care in DRC.
+Phase 2 (March 2021 – December 2021): Design and use a model to estimate cost-effectiveness of OptiMA compared to standard care in the DRC RCT.

 This analysis will assist in program and financial planning, fill a major gap in evidence by calculating the incremental cost-effectiveness of the OptiMA protocol compared to the existing standard, and quantify how many more cases of acute malnutrition can be successfully treated with OptiMA given resource constraints.

 Team Members Involved: Robert Hecht, Stephen Resch, Ryoko Sato, Claire Young, Grace Chen, and Mila Dorji

-For more information, contact Claire Young at email@example.com.
+For more information, contact Mila Dorji at [email protected].